lammps/lammps/doc/src/Fortran.rst

     (global, per-atom, or local)
    :p integer(c_int) type: value indicating the type of data to extract
     (scalar, vector, or array)
+   :to: :cpp:func:`lammps_extract_compute`
-   :r polymorphic: pointer to LAMMPS data.
+   :r pointer: pointer to LAMMPS data.
 The left-hand side of the assignment
     should be a C-compatible pointer (e.g., ``REAL (c_double), POINTER :: x``) to the extracted property.
 If expecting vector data, the pointer should have dimension ":"; if expecting array (matrix) data, the pointer should have dimension ":,:".
+   :rtype pointer: polymorphic

    .. note::